Typography in the 21st Century

 Use cap-height numerals only if you’re using all caps, not with lowercase or mixed-case letters.

 Small caps are not just smaller capital letters (that is the definition of “fake small caps”).
+Both small caps and all-caps need to be spaced a little more loosely than their default spacing.
+Mixed case (upper & lower case) does not.
 Small caps should be more loosely spaced than mixed case or all caps.

 Sometimes in crazy circumstances you have to do the typography by eye (like with a chapter opening that includes a drop cap and the first line in small caps, but the first line is a Spanish quote so the small caps need to also be italic and the punctuation (“!) in the drop cap won’t hang past the margin well).

-Some fonts have default/automatic kerning, but sometimes you have to put a little space between an “r” and a “y” or between a “y” and a period.
+Some fonts have default/automatic kerning, but sometimes you have to remove a little space between an “r” and a “y” or add space between a “y” and a period.
 (Such as in “Poetry.”)

 How do you decide if the punctuation near italicized text is also italicized?
 Context.
 Does the punctuation belong to the italicized content?
 In metal typesetting, it was easier to just do the punctuation in italics, but with digital it doesn’t matter as much.
 This matches the new guidelines in CMOS 17.